Mattia-Di-Fabio/Machine-learning-house-prices/README.md

 Last we have the predictions file:

 ## Predictions
 Here we used the model to make predictions on the test dataset and we exported the predictions in a form suitable to submit our work to Kaggle.
-Currently we have a RMSLE of 0.1255 and we are in the TOP 15% of the leaderboard, see [here](https://www.kaggle.com/gioeleb00/competitions).
+Currently we have a RMSLE of 0.1255 and we are in the TOP 15% of the leaderboard.

 ## Remaining file: